What is FMT and where to get a Fecal Microbiota Transplant

 How long do patients need to receive FMT for it to be effective?

-Similarly, for IBS (irritable bowel syndrome) there are cases of lasting benefits after only 1-2 treatments, but in other cases a longer treatment length is required.
+Similarly, for IBS (irritable bowel syndrome) there are cases of lasting benefits after only 1-2 treatments, but in other cases, a longer treatment length is required.
 For inflammatory bowel disease (IBD), the optimal number and frequency of FMT treatments are still under investigation.
 Some studies have shown that a series of FMT treatments over several weeks or months can lead to sustained remission of symptoms in some patients with ulcerative colitis or Crohn's disease.

 How much does FMT cost?

 As noted above, this will vary due to individualized treatment length.
-Human Microbes is one of the most affordable sources of stool, despite our high donor standards.
-Capsules are generally $300 for 30, plus dry ice shipping.
+Human Microbes has been one of the most affordable sources of stool, despite our high donor standards.
 Our stool donors can adjust their prices and offerings.
 Costs of shipping vary; mostly based on whether you’re in the USA, Canada, or other countries.
-Stools are $1000 and split into 10 pieces/doses, so about $100 per enema.
-You can use whole stools to make your own capsules, which may be more affordable than paying for the donors to make them.

 You can read more details on our blog about our pricing and how it compares to the alternatives.